 Supetar main square

-Just near the ferry port in Supetar, there is the main town square with the monumental baroque church of Blessed Mary's Annunciation.
+Just near the ferry port in Supetar, there is the main town square with the monumental church of Blessed Mary's Annunciation.
 The church was constructed as a three-nave basilica in Baroque style.
 It was built at the remains of the old Roman church.

 Together with the bell and clock towers, the church makes a unique architectural ensemble.